LeeSeungyul/SoftmanDevOps/README.md

 | `custid` | string | ❌ | Optional identifier echoed in the item response. |

 Missing `baseurl` or `token` on an item is resolved from the top-level values, and all item fields must stay primitive (no nested objects/arrays).
 The usual concurrency limiter still applies, so a batch call consumes one slot regardless of the number of items.
+Unknown primitive keys are preserved per item and reappear in the corresponding result object.

 ### Batch Example Request
 ```bash